ZhongTheKong/read_right_project/README.md

 -Click View Progress to go to the progress screen -Click Next(temp) to advance to the next word.
 Eventually you will finish the list and recieve a message.
 -Click Go to Word List to go back to the main screen.
+-From the main screen, you can sign in as a teacher to go to the teacher dashboard -You can view the attempts of various students here

 KNOWN ISSUES and Future Goals:
 -Get STT and Azure AI to work with Android Studio